microsoft/samples-for-ai/examples/keras/README.md

 3. **DenseNet:**

-This project is an implementation of the paper [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993v3.pdf) in Keras
+This project is an implementation of the paper [Densely Connected Convolutional Networks](https://arxiv.org/pdf/1608.06993v3.pdf) in Keras.

 Now supports the more efficient DenseNet-BC (DenseNet-Bottleneck-Compressed) networks.
 Using the DenseNet-BC-190-40 model, it obtaines state of the art performance on CIFAR-10 and CIFAR-100

 4. **acgan_tf:**